 - They allow 10-12 properties instead of 5

 These lenders have the same great rates as traditional banks.
 But they actually understand how rental properties work.
-This alone can double or triple your portfolio size before you need to move to other lender types.
+Exploring all your residential mortgage financing options can double or triple your portfolio size before you need to move to other lender types.

 Why Most Brokers Get This Wrong